junxit/us-congress-code/title-25/chapter-1/sec-13d-1.md

 ### References in Text

 The Social Security Act, referred to in par.
 (2), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Part A of title IV of the Act is classified generally to part A (§ 601 et seq.) of subchapter IV of chapter 7 of Title 42, The Public Health and Welfare.
+620. Part A of title IV of the Act is classified generally to part A (§ 601 et seq.) of subchapter IV of chapter 7 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see section 1305 of Title 42 and Tables.

 ### Amendments